-Full-Time Equivalent (FTE) Position.
+Full-Time Equivalent (FTE) Position .
 A part-time position converted to the decimal equivalent of a full-time position based on 2,080 hours per year for 40 hours per week employees.

 Fund.
-A reserve of money set aside for a specific purpose.
-The RTA has funds set up for Operating (General), Capital, Insurance, Bonds, Pension, and Law Enforcement.
+A reserve of money set-aside for a specific purpose.
+The RTA has specific funds set up for Operating (General), Capital, Insurance, Bonds, Pension, and Law Enforcement.
+There are also reserve funds in place for diesel fuel, compensated absences, hospitalization, and the lightning strike at Brookpark Substation.